 Recent security events

 You can see if there was any unusual activity on your account such as a new login, on a different location than usual, or a major change in your settings as a new password.
 Click on “review security events”, and if you don’t recognize any adjustment, you can quickly solve it by clicking on “Secure Account”

 Here you can see and manage the devices where you’re currently logged in.
 If you don’t recognize any of them, Google gives the option to change your password.
 In this setting, you also have the alternative to find a lost device, such as a smartphone.

 Third-party apps with account access

 You can manage all the apps and websites you gave permission to access your account, add-ons, for instance.
 If you already have DragApp installed you should see it in this setting option.
-In this option you can easily remove access to those sites you no longer use or don’t even know that were there.
+In this option, you can easily remove access to those sites you no longer use or don’t even know that was there.